Jump to main content

 Patients on NATPARA (n=84) experienced a 52% reduction in their dose of calcium from baseline compared with a 7% increase for patients on placebo (n=40) (P<0.001)

 Reference: 1.
 NATPARA [package insert].
-Shire-NPS Pharmaceuticals, Inc.
+Shire Pharmaceuticals, Inc.